daimh/todotree/README.md

 RUSTFLAGS="-C target-feature=+crt-static" cargo build --release
 ```

+## Todo Format for Markdown Input

-Each todo in the input markdown file is defined by four special lines
+Each to-do item in the input markdown file is defined by four special lines:

-1. "# " followed by the todo's name.
-Only alphabets, digits, and some special characters are allowed.
-Completed todos will have a blue color in both the output HTML file and the terminal.
-To mark a todo as completed, either prefix it with '~' or enclose the name in '\~\~', which will also apply the strikethrough style to the input markdown file.
+1. **`# <todo-name>`**: The task name, consisting of alphabets, digits, and some special characters.
+Completed tasks will be displayed in **blue** in both the output HTML file and terminal.
+To mark a task as completed, prefix it with `~` or enclose it in `~~`, which will also apply a strikethrough style in the markdown file.
-1. "- @ ", followed by the todo's owner, optional
-1. "- : ", followed by the todo's dependency list, which can be split to multiple lines for easier editing, optional
-1. "- % ", followed by the todo's comment, optional

-## My 2 Cents
-This todo tree is a typical Graph structure, which is a little challenging for memory-safe Rust.
-I use Rc\<RefCell\<T>> to store the relation in the Graph, while avoiding either Unsafe or lifetime annotation.
-RefCell does have some runtime cost, However, I feel the debugging is easier than C/C++.
+2. **`- @<owner>`**: The optional owner of the to-do.
+This field allows you to assign responsibility to a specific person or team.

+3. **`- :<dependencies>`**: An optional list of dependencies for the to-do, which can span multiple lines for easier editing.
+This allows you to track tasks that must be completed before others.

+4. **`- %<comment>`**: An optional comment or note related to the to-do, providing additional context or details.
+It can span multiple lines too

 ## License
 The MIT License

 ## Contributing
-Feel free to send me a pull request
+Feel free to send me a pull/feature request